Feb 21, 2010

 My apologies, I noticed I wrote my comment to the wrong episode, please disregard it or if you feel so inclined you can correct it by placing it on the correct one.

-Mark, Greg, and Peter's bi-weekly discussion about topics relating to the Java/JVM space with an Auckland and New Zealand focus.
+Mark, along with co-host Greg's ongoing discussions and arguments relating to the Java/JVM and general development/language space with an Auckland and New Zealand focus.

 Having trouble logging in?